CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [MaslachBurnout]

+	Maslach, C., ed:
-	Maslach, C., ed.
-1982. *Burnout. the Cost of Caring*.
+	1982.*Burnout. the Cost of Caring*.
 Prentice-Hall.